 Once you have experienced the fragrant spiciness of Zhoug, you will be making this weekly with your left over coriander, or, indeed, buying extra coriander each week, just to make this pesto-like sauce.
 Actually, Zhoug is a green cousin to Shatta, which is a similar dish, except Shatta uses mild red chillies.
 Zhoug has also been called Israeli Chilli Paste, a green harissa, a Middle Eastern Gremolata and a hot chermoula.

-The texture of Zhoug varies – various recipes show it as thin through to quite thick, and quite smooth through to coarse.
+The texture of Zhoug varies – different recipes show it as thin through to quite thick, and quite smooth through to coarse.
 Choose a texture depending on your intended use each time you make it.

 Zhug | Zhoug | Skhug | A Coriander Paste, Dip and Sauce